-On August 28th, 1749, the legendary German novelist, poet, and playwright Johann Wolfgang von Goethe was born in Frankfurt, Germany.
-He was born to an affluent family who lived in a large house.
+On August 28th, 1749, the legendary German writer Johann Wolfgang von Goethe was born.
+He was born in Frankfurt, where he lived with his family in a large house.

 Goethe's siblings, except for his younger sister Cornelia, died at early ages.
 As a boy, Goethe received his education from tutors, as his father was determined to give his children all the educational advantages he never had.